 Rainwater fittings

 Repair category 2

-Notes Metal rainwater fittings are corroded in places.
+Notes Gutters are blocked in places and should be cleared.
+Metal rainwater fittings are corroded in places.
 These should be treated and redecorated.
 Metal rainwater fittings require regular maintenance.
-Rainwater goods should be tested during periods of heavy rainfall to ascertain their true condition.

 Main walls

 Repair category 2

-Notes The rendering of outer walls is cracked and weathered in places.
-There is also open pointing to the brick base course. and can be repaired or replaced by a competent local builder.
+Notes The rendering of outer walls is cracked and weathered in places and can be repaired or replaced by a competent local builder.